 Defining radical sexualities – possible ?

 How to live & move…world fixed & fearful

 Nudity Madness and the Theatre…

 Relating, balance, authenticity & power

 Unexplored !! (experiential)

 In the evening the participants were invited to stay for a reading of a new piece about body image and nakedness entitled Eve Ate Figs. A beautiful sacred safe space was created and the audience chose to be clothing optional in response to their sense of the piece.

+After a year’s break to move to Scotland for work and to reconsider the underlying explorations, I am reopening Revelation as a process (Nov 2020 and onwards).
 I welcome your thoughts including suggestions of other people I should know about, and concerns on anything I have written so far.
 I especially welcome collaborators/drivers who may see the right way forward for this embryonic r&d.

 If you would like to be on the invitation list, please email me, in confidence advising how you work or connect to this field.
 If you are a naturist “audience” member or workshop participant, then again I would be happy to hear from you, so we can build the best routes to gather test audiences for specific events.